|

 20 08 06

-It is rather disconcerting to see how decision making may actually be
+It is rather disconcerting to see how decision making may actually

-bit worrying when the 'Angel of Death' actually appears to President
+Its a bit worrying when the 'Angel of Death' actually appears to President

-Hillary Clinton in 2009; when it later becomes 'Chelsea' we wonder about
+Hillary Clinton in 2009; when it later becomes 'Chelsea' we wonder

-or take it as a confirmation of their eccentric beliefs.
+outraged or take it as a confirmation of their eccentric beliefs.
 Ultimately

 validating these ideas would involve them all vanishing into thin air;

 whatever happens, their freedom of speech will remain secure.
-This show
+This

-principles of the American Constitution, dark forces about which we
+restating the founding principles of the American Constitution, dark

-know nothing, will hate this production.
-Its definitely a show that
+forces about which we know nothing, will hate this production.
+Its

-raises the intellectual ante at the Edinburgh fringe.
-Set in a country
+definitely a show that raises the intellectual ante at the Edinburgh

-devoid of an intellectual world view based on value free education,
+fringe.
+Set in a country devoid of an intellectual world view based

-any propagandist or religious view may be in with a chance.
-Not a vision
+on value free education, any propagandist or religious view may be

-of the world free thinking people would want to rush towards.
-I blinked
+in with a chance.
+Not a vision of the world free thinking people would

-and missed the end punchline in the final onstage dramatics but it was
+want to rush towards.
+I blinked and missed the end punchline in the

-fun getting there.
-A show with a message and quite gripping, the playwright
+final onstage dramatics but it was fun getting there.
+A show with a

-Nick Salamone plays multiple parts, so go see it!
+parts, so go see it!

 The House of Bernarda Alba - Dang Nabbit Theatre